ahujaesh/daringdragonswebpage/README.md

 - Add a magazine section to house the links to all the magazines that we were featured in (There are **so** many!)
 - Add new icons to [eshaan_a.html](https://ahujaesh.github.io/eshaan_a.html)
 - Add STATES VICTORY (1st place, High IC, Davinchi award)
-- Transfer countdown to be for Kansas City Gobal Finals 2024 not Texas State.
+- Transfer countdown to be for Kansas City Gobal Finals 2024 not Texas State, because States has passed (We won).
+- Move JS function that was missed earlier when consolidating functions into one place at the bottom (I'm too lazy to configue a sepperate .JS file).
+- Update README.md
+- Fix broken License link (Forgot https:// so it didn't work)
+- Added missing spacing between elements
+-

 **v11**
 - added a "Copy email to clipboard button" to the [contact us page](https://ahujaesh.github.io/contact.html).